jubin123/my_bot/README.md

 Robot (In _physical_ or _simulation_ mode) can be controled with either _Controller_  or with _keyboard_ .

-- To use _controller_.In terminal run below command
+- To use _controller_.In terminal run below command (note : it is automatly launched in _simulation_ mode ,not required to run seperatly.)

         source install/setup.bash
         ros2 launch my_bot joystick.launch.py